 Then one Saturday, you go to their house for a visit and you realize, “Damn, they’re rich!”
 Big house with a pool and a vast backyard, housekeepers, family pictures in beach houses, and a collection of souvenirs from the 37 countries they have gone to for vacation over the years.

 Yep!
 These are the people this book talks about.
-They are everyday people who have built wealth over the years through diligence, delayed gratification, informed investments, and now have a good life for themselves and their families, well prepared for retirement.
+They are everyday people who have built wealth over the years through diligence, delayed gratification, and informed investments, and now have a good life for themselves and their families, well-prepared for retirement.

 Here are 5 wealth-building facts about these millionaires next door, and tips you can take from them: